 The features you want on a fishing watch are as individual as with other sport watches.
 You may want a simple waterproof watch that will be easy to read in any condition, so you know how long you’ve been on the water and when it’s time to head home.
 Or, you may want a more advanced sport watch with all the bells and whistles for fishing and so much more.

 Having a compass capacity on a fishing watch is great if you need to navigate.
-You may even want a watch with ABC capabilities – ABC referring to an altimeter, barometer and compass.
+You may even want an ABC watch – ABC referring to an altimeter, barometer and compass.
 A watch with these three sensors can help you determine elevation, environmental pressure, and your current heading.

 The altimeter provides elevation data, helpful if you’re hiking as it aids in accurately monitoring ascent and descent, but that may not be as necessary when fishing – unless you hike to your fishing locations.

 The barometer predicts weather changes by showing short-term trends in air pressure, which could be very valuable if you’re in a boat in the middle of a large body of water or on a mountain fishing in a creek.
 And the compass provides your heading or direction of travel so you can return home after your day is done, as does a compass watch.

 You can also look for a fishing watch that has GPS functionality, which may be better for your needs than a compass alone.